Pella, Jordan: History and archaeology

-Prehistory
+Neolithic

 The University of Sydney's Pella Excavation Project discovered at Tabaqat Fahl the remains of Neolithic housing dated to ca. 6000 BCE.

+Chalcolithic

 The Australian teams also found storage complexes from the Chalcolithic period (ca. 4200 BCE).
 Since being headed by Stephen Bourke in the 1990s, the excavation has been focusing on the site's Bronze Age and Iron Age temples and administrative buildings.

+Early Bronze

 In May 2010 Bourke announced to the press the discovery of a city wall and other structures dating back to 3400 BCE and some even to 3600 BCE, indicating that the city standing at the top of Pella's Tell Husn at the time was a "formidable" city-state around 3400-3200 BCE, at the same time the cities of Sumer were taking shape.
 The official University of Sydney excavation page only mentions Early Bronze Age stone defensive platforms from ca. 3200 BCE.

+Middle Bronze

-The Middle Bronze Age city of ca. 1800 BCE boasted massive mud-brick city walls.
-Australian archaeologists also discovered Middle and Late Bronze Age temples and palatial residences (ca. 1800-1200 BCE), as well as a Late Bronze Egyptian governors's residence from ca. 1350 BCE containing clay tablets.
+The Middle Bronze Age IIA city of ca. 1800 BCE boasted massive mud-brick city walls.
+Australian archaeologists also discovered Middle and Late Bronze Age temples and palatial residences (ca. 1800-1200 BCE).
 The city was first mentioned in the 19th century BCE in Egyptian execration texts, and it continued to flourish throughout the Bronze Age.
 A Canaanite temple was uncovered during the 1994-2003 campaigns.